ogobrecht/d3-force-apex-plugin/README.md

 # d3-force-apex-plugin

-This is mainly a Oracle APEX plugin (but can also used standalone), which uses the [D3 visualization library][1] to render a network layout.
+This is mainly a Oracle APEX plugin (but can also used standalone), which uses the [D3 visualization library] (http://d3js.org/) to render a network layout.
 It has the following features:

   * Interactive customizing wizard
   * Source data can be a XML or JSON string - when running as APEX plugin you have only to provide two simple queries - one for the nodes and one for the links